 Profit from the consumer products unit, which sells licensed characters such as those from the “Avengers” film, rose 11 percent to $346 million on sales that grew 7 percent.

-During the quarter, Disney also reached an agreement granting Netflix Inc. (NFLX) exclusive streaming rights to its movies starting with theatrical releases in 2016.
+During the quarter, Disney also reached an agreement granting Netflix Inc. (NFLX:US) exclusive streaming rights to its movies starting with theatrical releases in 2016.

 The multiyear accord gives Netflix, the world’s largest online video service, rights to movies from Disney and the company’s Pixar and Marvel operations, along with those of Lucasfilm.
 Some of Disney’s direct-to-video releases will be available on the service starting this year.